-As a cardiologist over the last 20 years, I’ve often had friends and family ask me how they can find a suitable and trustworthy heart specialist for all their heart health needs.
+Over the last 20 years, I’ve often had friends and family ask me how they can find a suitable and trustworthy heart specialist for all their heart health needs.

-I’ve put together this guide about the practice of cardiology in Singapore, which provides an overview of topics such as:
+So I have put together this guide about the practice of cardiology in Singapore, which provides an overview of topics such as:

 - When you need to see a heart specialist